-The museum building is conceived as a manger of great proportions, prepared to house its visitors who, symbolically, act as its figures.
-In the artistic field, in this museum, the best artists and craftsmen of the territory, of the environment and of the moment have worked: set designers, painters, architects, engineers, masons, stonemasons, sculptors, carpenters, cabinetmakers, glassmakers, iron forgers, plumbers, mechanics, locksmiths, technicians, illuminators, electricians and computer scientists, among others.
+The museum building is conceived as a manger of great proportions, prepared to house its visitors who, in a symbolic way, act as its figures.
+In the artistic field, in this museum, the best artists and craftsmen of the territory, the environment and the moment have worked: set designers, painters, architects, engineers, masons, stonemasons, sculptors, carpenters, cabinetmakers, glassmakers, iron forgers, plumbers, mechanics, locksmiths, technicians, illuminators, electricians and computer scientists, among others.

-The Nativity Museum of Catalonia is a space to learn about and live a tradition that has survived since the mid-18th century.
-In this museum, figures and dioramas are distributed over the three exhibition floors to offer a journey through this popular tradition from the point of view of the present.
+The Museu del Pesebre de Catalunya is a space to learn about and experience a tradition that has survived since the mid-eighteenth century.
+In this museum, figures and dioramas are spread over the three exhibition floors to offer a journey through this popular tradition from the perspective of the present.

-The mission of the Museum is to preserve, exhibit and study these artistic manifestations in order to be explained to the more than 5,000 visitors who, on average, visit the museum annually on weekends, with its peak being Christmas and Easter.
+The mission of the Museum is to conserve, exhibit and study these artistic manifestations in order to be able to explain them to the more than 5,000 visitors who, on average, visit the museum every year on weekends, with Christmas and Easter at their peak.

-Focused on family, child, school and elderly tourism, the Nativity Museum of Catalonia welcomes national and international audiences, with children, especially, the one most linked to annual face-to-face and online activities.
+Focused on family, child, school and senior tourism, the Museu del Pesebre de Catalunya welcomes national and international audiences, with children, especially, being the most linked to annual face-to-face and online activities.

-Currently, the museum is a reality thanks to the impulse of the Montblanc Nativity Scene Association, in collaboration with the Catalan Federation of Nativity Scenes.
+Currently, the museum is a reality thanks to the impetus of the Montblanc Nativity Scene Keepers Association, in collaboration with the Catalan Federation of Nativity Scene Keepers.

-It is worth mentioning the support of the Obra Social "La Caixa", the Department of Culture of the Generalitat of Catalonia, the Tarragona Provincial Council, the Conca de Barberà County Council, the Conca de Barberà County Museum-Archive Consortium, the City Council Montblanc, the Montblanc Municipal Tourism Office, the Martín el Humano-Todo Cuenca Foundation and the Aprodisca Association, among other public and private entities.
+Mention should be made of the support of "La Caixa" Welfare Projects, the Department of Culture of the Government of Catalonia, the Provincial Council of Tarragona, the Conca de Barberà County Council, the Conca de Barberà County Museum-Archive Consortium, the City Council de Montblanc, the Montblanc Municipal Tourism Office, the Fundación Martín el Humano-Todo Cuenca and the Aprodisca Association, among other public and private entities.